14 Must Do Activities For The Kids On A Week Away In Lancashire

 Anyone from age 4 upward (including adults) can enjoy climbing the 22 walls in the center, or those who don’t wish to join in can relax in the Grip & Go Cafe with a cup of tea and some cake.

-For a really fun way to explore Garstang, whether you are a local or visiting the area, you should definitely give the Murder Mystery Treasure Trail a go for a fun day out.
+For a fun way to explore Garstang, you should definitely give the Murder Mystery Treasure Trail a go.

 Suitable for ages 6 and up, the trail is self-guided and takes around 2 hours to complete, but can be done at your own pace.
 Solve the clues to figure out whodunit as a team of 4-5 people!